ahmedtoba/air-quality-visualization/README.md

 - Upload air quality data in bulk using the `/api/air-quality/ingest_data` endpoint.
 - Use the Swagger UI for easy data upload.
 - **CSV File:** Sample CSV file is available at `backend/dataset/AirQualityUCI.csv`.

 ---

-## **Contributing**

-We welcome contributions to improve this project.
-Please fork the repository and create a pull request.

----